profjuri/chemDM/README.md

   3. ./Model/bf_settings.yml
   4. ./Clustering/clustering.yml

+One can easily configure the settings.yml files and then run the relevant file from the notebook.
+The specific order of running to generate molecular backbones is: vae.py -> mlp.py -> bf.py -> clustering.py.

 Input data required to run your own simulations is available at datasets/.DS_Store.
 Input files should be .csv/.txt and the column containing the SMILES representations should be labelled 'smiles'.

 ## Citation